 Sometimes, doctors will need to do surgery to be sure a problem is testicular torsion.
 A doctor may also perform immediate surgery without any other testing in order to save the testicle.
 This is more likely if the torsion has been going on for a while or if the doctor suspects a guy has a torsion after examining him.

 A surgeon or urologist will make a small cut in the scrotum, untwist the spermatic cord, and stitch the testicles to the inside of the scrotum to prevent future torsions.
-When that's finished, the doctor will stitch up the scrotum, and the patient will be taken to a room and allowed to recover for an hour or two.
+When that's finished, the doctor will stitch up the scrotum, and the patient will be taken to a room to recover for an hour or two.